Mechazo11/record_rgb_depth_ros/README.md

 ## dataset_capture

+TODO: When time permits, I will clean this README up with proper examples and a test rosbag to try this code out in action

 Python node that takes CompressedDepth and compressed rgb image and saves them directly in RBKAIROS dataset format.

 Topic names [updated 04/15/2024] \